hiattcorp/learn_command_line_excercises/chapter_18/Readme.md

 ?Can you print all the lines in text files that have your first and last name in them?

 ###grep "Jerin Hiatt" *.txt

+>Add a comment to the Readme.md that explains what the -i option to grep accomplishes.

+the -i ignores the case in the search so "New" or "new" could both be found searching for "new" using the -i